zachleat/zachleat.com/_posts/2026-02-28-state-of-the-browser.md

 ---
-title: State of the Browser 2026
+title: "Speaking at: State of the Browser (2026)"
 categories:
   - presentations
 tags: